gasparka/thesis/docs/2_pyha.rst

             return a, b

-One of the contributions of this thesis is sequential OOP VHDL model, that is used by Pyha for simple conversion to VHDL.
-Example of the VHDL conversion is shown on :numref:`pyha_basic_vhdl`, more details are given in chapter :numref:`ch_conversion`.
+One of the contributions of this thesis is sequential OOP VHDL model which is used to simplify conversion from Pyha to VHDL.
+Example of the VHDL conversion is shown on :numref:`pyha_basic_vhdl`, more details are given in :numref:`ch_conversion`.

 .. code-block:: vhdl
-    :caption: :numref:`pyha_basic` converted to VHDL, by Pyha
+    :caption: :numref:`pyha_basic` converted to VHDL, by Pyha conversion routines
     :name: pyha_basic_vhdl

     procedure main(self:inout self_t; x: integer; ret_0:out integer; ret_1:out integer) is